 Place a medium non-stick pan over medium-high heat and add 4 tsp. olive oil.
 Add tofu to hot pan and stir occasionally until golden brown, 6-8 minutes.

 Don't rush cooking the tofu; it will need the complete cooking time for the correct crispness.

 Remove to towel-lined plate.
 Keep pan over medium-high heat.

 Cook the Vegetables

-Return pan used to crisp tofu to medium-high heat and add 2 tsp. olive oil.
-Add broccoli florets and white portions of green onions and stir occasionally, 2 minutes.
+Add 2 tsp. olive oil, broccoli florets, and white portions of green onions to hot pan and stir occasionally, 2 minutes.

-Add ¼ cup water, garlic, and ginger and stir occasionally until broccoli is tender, 5-6 minutes.
+Add ¼ cup water, garlic, and ginger.
+Stir occasionally until broccoli is tender and ginger is completely combined, 5-6 minutes.